Keytruda

 You may experience side effects at any time during your treatment or even months after treatment has finished.
 Some side effects go away within a few days or weeks and some may be longer lasting.

-Note: To monitor your side effects, you will need regular reviews and blood tests to check your thyroid, liver, kidneys and blood before you start treatment and regularly while you are receiving treatment.
+Note: To monitor your side effects, you will need regular reviews and blood tests to check your liver, kidneys and blood before you start treatment and regularly while you are receiving treatment.

 Common side effects